1985 Arizona Wildcats baseball team

 The 1985 Arizona Wildcats baseball team represented the University of Arizona in the 1985 NCAA Division I baseball season.
 The Wildcats played their home games at Wildcat Field.
 The team was coached by Jerry Kindall in his 13th season at Arizona.

-The Wildcats won the West II Regional to advanced to the College World Series, where they were defeated by the Stanford Cardinal.
+The Wildcats won the West II Regional to advance to the College World Series, where they were defeated by the Stanford Cardinal.